mariusz-schimke/GiGraph/README.md

 }
 ```

-The *PreferClusterAttribute* is set to false by default, in which case the output script would look like this:
+The *Discriminator* is set to `DotClusterDiscriminator.IdPrefix` by default, in which case the output script would look like this:

 ```dot
 digraph